Runalyze/admin-docs/faq.rst

 General
 ********

-When do you release new releases?
+When do you release new versions?
 **********************************
 We are deploying new release in the first place to our official hosted version at `RUNALYZE.com <https://runalyze.com>`_.